awsdocs/amazon-s3-userguide/doc_source/S3OutpostsListObjects.md

 ## Using the AWS SDK for Java<a name="S3OutpostsListObjectsJava"></a>

-The following S3 on Outposts example lists objects in a bucket using the SDK for Java\.
+The following S3 on Outposts example lists objects in a bucket by using the SDK for Java\.
+To use this example, replace each `user input placeholder` with your own information\.

 **Important**
-This section describes the latest revision of the [ListObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html) API operation\.
+This example uses [ListObjectsV2](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html), which is the latest revision of the `ListObjects` API operation\.
 We recommend that you use this revised API operation for application development\.
 For backward compatibility, Amazon S3 continues to support the prior version of this API operation\.

 ```
 import com.amazonaws.AmazonServiceException;